claudioAglieriR/MsktHMM/README.md

 - works on **Windows** (prebuilt EMMIXskew DLLs included, or build locally)
 - works on **Linux** (build EMMIXskew `.so` locally)

+Regarding emissions:
+- emission distribution in each state: **multivariate skew-t (Sahu–Dey–Branco, 2003)** using the hierarchical representation and truncated-t expectations.
+- the EM framework uses the C and Fortran code of EMMIXskew, a package for the fitting of mixture of canonical fundamental skew t-distributions.
+EMMIXskew is developed by Sharon X. Lee and Geoffrey J. McLachlan.

 ---

 ## 1) Prerequisites